Get in touch

 Pruning

-So many people ask about how to prune their blueberry plants - It is an art hard earned that only Josh can comment on in all honesty seeing he has done it over 10,000 times now since 2015!
+So many people ask about how to prune their blueberry plants - It is an art hard earned that only Josh can comment on in detail seeing he has done it over 10,000 times now since 2015!

 He carries out this monster task in the dormant season in rain, ice, wind or shine and given the age of our plants inevitably has to treat each plant differently...